 One of the main SAP conditions placed on troubled countries is that the governments sell up as much of their national assets as they can, normally to western corporations at heavily discounted prices.
 This cripples the societies within the troubled countries, take a look at the example I used in the Money Manipulation article about Brazil.
-Because the western corporations have swallowed up the food production industry, you have Brazilians starving to death when the country they live in is the worlds biggest exporter of food.
+Because the western corporations have swallowed up the agriculture and farming industry, you have Brazilians starving to death while their country is exporting food to the bloated West.

-One interesting article on there website dated September 2009 goes on to explain in detail how this "poorly governed international monetary system has created enormous problems for the world, and for developing countries in particular."
+One interesting article on their website, dated September 2009, goes on to explain in detail how this "poorly governed international monetary system has created enormous problems for the world, and for developing countries in particular."

 Second, the current international monetary system creates enormous risks for small or poor countries who are extremely vulnerable to swings in their exchange rates.
 In times of crises, they are often forced to devalue their currencies, increasing the cost of servicing foreign debts and making imports, including essential foodstuffs more expensive.
 The small size of the markets in most developing countries' currencies makes them targets for speculation and manipulation of their currencies.

 Third, there are significant direct costs for the governments of developing countries.
 Developing countries have accumulated large stashes of foreign currency reserves partly to provide sufficient funds to prevent them from having to turn to the IMF should they need to protect their currencies or stabilise their balance of payments.
 Holding large reserves means tying up assets that could otherwise be used for investment in green infrastructure, education, health, environmental management or other activities which have long-run benefits for sustainable development.